lpodl/Webcrawler/README.md

   return false;
 }
 ```
-Create an oldAdressPages property for our crawler.
+Create a property called `oldAdressPages` for our crawler.
 Edit the visitPage function to store all URLS with the old adress in this.oldAdressPages:
 ```javascript
 visitPage {